ofaura/Andro_Dunos/README.md

 CHANGELIST:

+v0.1 - Added a moving screen with music.
+No ship.

 v0.2 - Implemented FadeToBlack along with user controls and parallax movement in map, loads 4 different screens

 v0.3 - Implemented animations and player 2 with animations as well as bullet particles for all 4 bullet types, improvements to parallax